I Run on Iron

 Iron is an essential micronutrient, meaning that your body does not produce it.
 Rather, it must be obtained from food or supplementation.
 The Recomended Daily Value (RDA) of iron is 8 mg for men and 18 mg for women.
 If you're pregnant, then the RDA increases to 27 mg.
 It is one of the few micronutrients required to be on a food label, making it easy to track.

 The main function of iron is for oxygen transportation.
 This is done by the production of heme to make hemoglobin, a protein found in red blood cells that carries oxygen from your lungs throughout your entire body.
-Oxygen plays a vital role in cellular function and the production of Adenosine Triphosphate (ATP), the body’s main source of energy (it is often referred to as the “energy currency”)
+Oxygen plays a vital role in cellular function and the production of Adenosine Triphosphate (ATP), the body's main source of energy (it is often referred to as the "energy currency").

 Symptoms of Low Iron

 Iron deficiency is one of the more common nutrient deficiencies, particularly impacting children and women.
 Lack of iron in the body leads to a lack of hemoglobin production, impacting all cells in your body.
 Also known as sideropenia, iron deficiency impacts about 10% of men and 35% of women.
 Other potential causes of iron deficiency could be low protein, vitamin B12, vitamin A, or folate.
+Common symptoms of iron deficiency anemia include:

 • Fatigue